godot-escoria/escoria-demo-game/README.md

 ## Documentation

-This repository contains some basic documentation in the `doc` folder.
+This repository contains some basic documentation in the `docs` folder.

 An extensive manual named [*Creating Point and Click Games with Escoria*](https://fr.flossmanuals.net/creating-point-and-click-games-with-escoria/) was written during a booksprint by Ariel Manzur (@punto-), main developer of this framework,